 A fourth course will move onto making oval baskets . . . that's as far as I've got at the moment!

-Two two-hour Taster Sessions are scheduled for Thursday 25th March and Sunday 28th MarchI for those who may not have tried basketmaking before and want to come and try it out and ask questions before committing time and money to a whole course or even just a one-day workshop.
+Two two-hour Taster Sessions are scheduled for Thursday 6th May and Sunday 9th May for those who may not have tried basketmaking before and want to come and try it out and ask questions before committing time and money to a whole course or even just a one-day workshop.
+NOTE: these are the new dates, and as they are before 17th May, they will be held OUTDOORS).
 These are listed under WORKSHOPS BY DATE/TOPIC along with all other workshops and courses.

 Private Workshops (coronavirus dependent!)